suikan4github/pico_driver/README.md

 ## How to obtain the sample programs

-The newest copy of the sample program project is found in the [GitHub repository](https://github.com/suikan4github/rpp_driver-sample).
+The newest copy of the sample programs are found in the [GitHub repository](https://github.com/suikan4github/rpp_driver-sample).

 Run the following command to obtain the sample from CLI:
 ```sh